 RDP is caused by several missense mutations in the ATP1A3 gene (19q13.2) encoding the sodium/potassium-transporting ATPase subunit alpha-3 protein, which is important for maintaining the electrochemical gradients of potassium and sodium across the plasma membrane.
 These mutations are thought to lead to neuronal dysfunction.
 Other genes, which have not yet been identified, may also be involved.

-Diagnosis is based on the sudden onset of clinical manifestations (parkinsonism and dystonia), the finding of low homovanillic acid concentrations in cerebrospinal fluid, normal brain imaging studies and the lack of response to levodopa (L-dopa) therapy.
-PET and SPECT studies show normal dopamine reuptake in dopamine transporters.
+Diagnosis is based on the sudden onset of clinical manifestations (parkinsonism and dystonia), the finding of low homovanillic acid concentrations in cerebrospinal fluid (CSF), normal brain imaging studies and the lack of response to levodopa (L-dopa) therapy.
+Positron emission tomography (PET) and single-photon emission computed tomography (SPECT) studies show normal dopamine reuptake in dopamine transporters.
 A mutation in the ATP1A3 gene may confirm diagnosis.

 Differential diagnosis includes other forms of dystonia-parkinsonism, such as young adult-onset parkinsonism, dopa-responive dystonia (DRD), dystonia 16 (DYT16) and X-linked dystonia parkinsonism (DYT3; see these terms).
 Unlike DYT3 and other forms of young-onset parkinsonism, RDP is not a neurodegenerative disorder.